History & Discoveries

 2023

-April 27, the long-awaited stairway and viewing platform at Crocodile Creek opened to the public.
+April 27, the long-awaited stairway and viewing platform at Crocodile Creek opens to the public.
 The 25-foot climb enables visitors to closely view a dinosaur trackway difficult to see from the roadway below.

 May 22, Governor Jared Polis holds a signing ceremony at the Dinosaur Ridge Main Tracksite for SB123-145 to make the Stegosaurus State Fossil License Plate official.
-State Senators Jessie Danielson, Lisa Cutter and Representatives Tammy Story and Briana Titone all of Jefferson County co-sponsored the bill.
+State Senators Jessie Danielson, Lisa Cutter and Representatives Tammy Story and Briana Titone (all Jefferson County Democrats) co-sponsored the bill.

 November 7 marks the 50th anniversary of the Morrison Fossil Area National Natural Landmark (NNL) designation, which includes Dinosaur Ridge, by the Department of the Interior’s National Park Service.

-November 25, Dinosaur Ridge co-founder and world renown paleontologist Dr. Martin G. Lockley passes away at the age of 73.
+November 25, Dinosaur Ridge co-founder and world renown paleontologist Dr. Martin G. Lockley dies at the age of 73.

 2024